-I’ve highlighted the symptoms that I’ve been experiencing, especially the last two years.
+I’ve highlighted the symptoms that I’ve experienced, especially as I’ve gotten older.
 I also suspect it may have caused some infertility in the past.
 Other symptoms I’ve had since I was a teenager.
 Chances are, my body produces excessive amounts of estrogen anyway, but we are also exposed to estrogens in our everyday lives that build up in our bodies and cause estrogen dominance.
 Estrogen dominance affects about 50% of all women in western society.

 Types of Estrogen

 Steroidal estrogen.
 This is the estrogen that is naturally produced in the human body.

 Synthetic hormones – Namely, these are the hormones that are fed to livestock and that we consume through meat, eggs and dairy.

 Phytoestrogen – Some plants such as soybeans, broccoli, cauliflower, kale, bok choy, brussels sprouts, flax seed, alfalfa sprouts, dried prunes, and whole grains (just to name a few) contain phytoestrogens.
 Phytoestrogens are weaker than steroidal or synthetic estrogens.
 Because the body still recognizes it as an estrogen, it can implant itself into receptor sites and block other, stronger estrogens.

 Xenoestrogen – This is a synthetic estrogen that is present in a number of toxic substances in our environment.
 It is most commonly present in plastic, solvents, pesticides and petrochemicals.
 Xenoestrogen mimics steroidal estrogen in the body and is much more powerful than phytoestrogen.
 They are fat soluble and build up in the body.

 Many people erroneously accuse sugar of mimicking estrogen in the body.
 This is not true; however, a diet high in sugar can increase the risk of estrogen dominance.